acend/kubernetes-basics-training/content/en/docs/13/_index.md

 All files mentioned above are also directly accessible from [GitHub](https://github.com/acend/kubernetes-basics-training/tree/master/content/en/docs/13/kustomize).
 {{% /alert %}}

-Prepare the files as described above in a local directory of choice.
+Prepare the files as described above in a local directory of your choice.

 ## Task {{% param sectionnumber %}}.2: Deploy with Kustomize